Sandivisi/Template_by_Lars124/README.md

-Welcome to the Cyanogen Theme Template!
+* Welcome to the Cyanogen Theme Template by Lars124!
+This is a customized theme which includes already theming codes.
+It's based on the original one

 This guide will explain how to create a basic theme project, import your art, and compile an installable theme file ready for submission.
 We’re excited to see what you create, so let’s go!

 ## Things You’ll Need ##